on life stages of dogs

 Food is fuel for growth

 The first few months are a particularly important period for your puppy's development.
 A balanced diet full of essential nutrients from your dog’s food will play a critical role in laying a foundation for how they will grow and thrive.
-Proper nutrition gives them the necessary building blocks to build muscle mass
+Proper nutrition gives them the necessary building blocks to build muscle mass and develop into a healthy adult.

 Starting them on a quality limited ingredient diet and paying close attention to dietary guidelines and feeding suggestions is key.
 Introducing puppies to different animal protein options and exploring their food sensitivities should start as early as possible, too.

-It is really that you take care not to overfeed your dog throughout their first year – especially during those months when he is rapidly gaining weight due to the huge demands being placed on their body systemically and physically.
+It is really important that you take care not to overfeed your dog throughout their first year – especially during those months when he is rapidly gaining weight due to the huge demands being placed on their body systemically and physically.
 Around 12-14 weeks old, you can expect puppies to be able to move and play much more smoothly than before due to their joints and muscles fully developing.

 By setting your dog’s diet up for success right from the start for adequate nutrition and proper physical development, you will be giving them the best chance at thriving through infancy and down the road.